kmcos/kmcos/doc/source/installation/installation.rst

     cd MyFirstSnapshots_local_smart
     kmcos benchmark

 If you don't see an error, kmcos is working! (note: As of Nov 2020, kmcos worktest has not been implemented yet, but it will be.).
 Now you can go through the examples.
-Once you are finished, you may delete the kmcosScratch directory: although the files in the kmcosScratch were used during installation, they are no longer needed.
+Once you are finished, you may delete the kmcosInstallation directory: although the files in the kmcosInstallation were used during installation, they are no longer needed and have been copied to other directories in your computer, such as bin or site-packages directories.

 For upgrades, you will not need to use git again.
 For upgrades, you can just use the earlier pip command ::